David North (socialist): Views

+Marxism

 North has defended the view that Trotsky represented a Marxist alternative to Stalinism, and therefore states that the collapse of the USSR does not mean that Marxism is a failed project.
 Summarizing these views as described in North's book The Unfinished Twentieth Century, sociologist Charles Thorpe writes that North "makes a powerful case that, to paraphrase Faulkner, these debates and experiences are not dead; they're not even past".

-According to political scientist Emanuele Saccarelli, North has argued that contrary to modern academic traditions, Marxism is not defined by academics, but instead by Marxist organizations and Marxist struggle.
+North has argued that contrary to modern academic traditions, Marxism is not defined by academics, but instead by Marxist organizations and Marxist struggle.
 He writes that this tradition is represented above all by the Trotskyist opposition to Stalinism and its contemporary continuity in the Socialist Equality Party.

+Censorship

+In 2017, North alleged in an open letter that changes to Google's ranking system and search engine, known as Project Owl, demoted left-wing outlets such as the WSWS.
+Google would not comment to The New York Times about the WSWS.
+Interviewed by the NYT, North said that he opposed censorship under the pretext of combating fake news: "I'm against censorship in any form.
+It's up to people what they want to read."

+Identity Politics

+In his book The Frankfurt School, Postmodernism and the Politics of the Pseudo-Left, North writes that identity politics are used to conceal class conflict.
+North adds that identity politics use democratic slogans but in fact promote the socioeconomic interests of the affluent and rich.

+North and others writing for the World Socialist Web Site have joined some historians in criticizing the 1619 Project, objecting to a history focused on racial grievance rather than class struggle.
+North and others interviewed several prominent historians including James M. McPherson, Richard Carwardine, Gordon S. Wood, Victoria E. Bynum, James Oakes, Adolph L. Reed Jr., and Clayborne Carson.

+United States

 Speaking about the 2016 United States presidential election, North told Neues Deutschland that Donald Trump "embodies a cross between all the criminal and immoral features and machinations of the real estate, finance, gambling and entertainment industries".
+North expressed criticism of the Democratic Party as well, describing the party's presidential candidate Hillary Clinton as "an iron lady of Wall Street and the military-intelligence establishment."

 Interviewed by journalist Chris Hedges in 2018, North stated that while middle class groups promoted identity politics as a response to social tensions and poverty, American workers were not racist and "have a deep belief in democratic rights".
 North stated that the 20th century problems of war and fascism remained real threats in the 21st century.

-In an article co-authored by North in 2014, Vladimir Putin's regime in Russia is characterized as follows: North anticipated in his writings, such as a co-authored article titled "US imperialism, Ukraine and the danger of World War III" after the ouster of Ukraine's Viktor Yanukovych government, that the developments in Ukraine would lead to war.
-North further explained his position in 2022, writing, "The Putin regime is the reactionary resurrection of a bourgeois state that emerged out of the 1991 dissolution of the USSR.
-But the opposition of the International Committee to this regime, including its invasion of Ukraine, is from the socialist left, not the imperialist right."
-North characterized the Russian invasion of Ukraine as "politically bankrupt and reactionary", but he also maintained, "The outbreak of war in Ukraine has long been foreseen.
-The relentless expansion of NATO in the aftermath of the dissolution of the Soviet Union has always been directed toward war with Russia."

-Criticism

-Writing in socialist magazine New Politics, Lebanese Marxist academic Gilbert Achcar described North as an "apologist for Putin, Assad, and their friends".